 What are the benefits of measuring Git statistics?
 How do they compare to, for instance, obtaining statistics from Jira?

 First, keep in mind that, all else being equal, more information is better than less information.
-So having metrics from different sources and being able to correlate them using a Software Delivery Intelligence solution allows you to have a high-level view of your project.
+So having metrics from different sources and being able to correlate them using a value stream management solution allows you to have a high-level view of your project.

 That being said, the advantage of Git statistics compared to most other types of statistics is the fact that commits don't lie.
 Version control shows the real work that has been done, by whom, and when, in a way that's much more accurate and harder to game than tickets in a bug tracking system.

-Git Statistics: The 7 That Matter the Most
+Git Stats: The 7 That Matter the Most

 The time frame between 'First Commit' to 'PR Issued'.
 It will show the average time it takes for a single engineering task (usually mapped to a branch) to go from First Commit to PR Issued.